WebAssembly/design/AstSemantics.md

   * `float64.load[float64]`: (no conversion)

 Stores have an operand providing a value to store.
-They convert from the value's basic type to their memory type, and write the resulting value to linear memory:
+They convert from the value's local type to their memory type, and write the resulting value to linear memory:

   * `int32.store[int8]`: wrap int32 to int8
   * `int32.store[int16]`: wrap int32 to int16